pvik/saved-for-reddit/README.md

 ## TODO

 * fix search bar to filter out posts.
-Currently the browsers find should to be used to search for keyywords amongst your saved posts.
+Currently the browsers find should to be used to search for keywords amongst your saved posts.
 * better error processing
     * try to refresh api token first if 401 is received
 * clear out subreddit filter, when the last subreddit filter is unselected